kubernetes-sigs/krew/site/content/docs/developer-guide/release/submitting-to-krew.md

 ---

 Krew maintains a centralized plugin index at the [krew-index] repository.
-Since this repository is cloned on Krew user’s machine, it helps them find existing plugins.
+This repository is cloned on each Krew user’s machine to help them find existing plugins.

 ## Pre-submit checklist

-1. Familiarize yourself with [Krew plugin naming guide]({{< ref "../develop/naming-guide.md" >}}).
+1. Review the [Krew plugin naming guide]({{< ref "../develop/naming-guide.md" >}}).
 1. Read the [plugin development best practices]({{< ref "../develop/best-practices.md" >}}).